jg-digital-media/block_editing_example/readme.md

 Add the `block_editing_example` directory and its contents to your WordPress installation inside `wp-content/themes` directory.

-You can clone the files into that directory with the following command - **insert command here**
+You can clone the files into that directory with the following command - `git clone https://github.com/jg-digital-media/block_editing_example`

 + There are two files that are required to activate any theme: These are `index.php` and `style.css`.